DylanAkp/Epitech-JAM-TikAndTek/README.md

 The theme is "Parallels".

-The concept of the game is based on Ibb&Obb, you will control, with two controllers, two characters who will take a similar route but parallel to your teammate
+The concept of the game is based on Ibb&Obb, you will control, with two controllers, two ghosts who will take a similar route but parallel to your teammate